-Sometimes we need to add extra swap space in our Linux machine, so in this article, I’m going to show you how to add swap space to a Linux server.
+Sometimes we need to add extra swaps to our Linux machine, so in this article, I'm going to show you how to add swap space.

-We have two ways to adding swap space in Linux environment.
+We have two ways to add swap in the Linux environment.

 - Create swap space using the file.